• Skip to primary navigation

 Spelling: If you enter a misspelled word in the textbox of PSH, the SE might not display the search results.

 Logs: The web server that powers Private dot sh may or may not be logging your information.
-The developers need to clarify whether the user’s IP and his device information is logged or not before PSH gets and processes the results from the search engine.
+The developers need to clarify whether the user’s IP and device information are logged before PSH gets and processes the results from the search engine.

 Visit Private.sh